opencv/opencv/modules/core/doc/drawing_functions.rst

     :param thickness: Thickness of the circle outline if positive.
 Negative thickness means that a filled circle is to be drawn.

     :param lineType: Type of the circle boundary.
-See  :cpp:func:`line`  description.
+See  :ocv:func:`line`  description.

     :param shift: Number of fractional bits in the center's coordinates and in the radius value.